gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 The EXPOSE instruction informs Docker that the container listens on the specified network ports at runtime.
 You can specify whether the port listens on TCP or UDP, and the default is TCP if the protocol is not specified.
 Since all Django application by-default runs on port 8000, we will expose that port.

 The last thing remaining now is to run your app.
 With this, your Dockerfile is complete.
 The CMD command specifies the instruction that is to be executed when a Docker container starts.
-In our case we need to run the application which is achieved by
+In our case, we need to run the application which is achieved by
 *python manage.py runserver 0.0.0.0:8000*

 **Building the app**